goreleaser/goreleaser/www/docs/customization/hooks.md

 GoReleaser allows this with the global hooks feature.

 === "OSS"
-    The `before` section allows for global hooks which will be executed before the build is started.
+    The `before` section allows for global hooks that will be executed before the release is started.

-    The configuration is very simple, here is a complete example:
+    The configuration is straightforward, here is an example will all possible options:

     ```yaml
     # .goreleaser.yml